xavierfontaine/booktocards/README.md

 # BookToCards
-Learning Japanese kanjis and vocabulary from any material.

-:warning: work-in-progress :warning:
+Create flashcards from Japanese material for learning kanji and vocabulary.

 ## Installation
 1. At the root of the repo, `poetry install`